Skip to contents

 - Nonlinear Optimization (nloptr::nloptr)

-NOTE: If you want to use an algorithm other than L-BFGS-B, you must install the corresponding package.
+1. If you want to use an algorithm other than L-BFGS-B, you’ll need to install its corresponding R package.